KY

 For more information on forensics schools, please visit the forensic programs page.

 University of the Cumberlands offers an online master of science program in digital forensics, helping students develop the knowledge and skills needed to impact the digital crime-solving world.
-Helping students in enhancing their credentials and accomplishing their professional goals, this online degree is intended for those who have earned a bachelor’s degree and are working in the field.
+This online degree is intended for those who have earned a bachelor’s degree and are working in the field.

-Made up of 31 credits, the curriculum of this program will engage students in the strategies, tactics, and theories involved in the field, including triaging criminal cyber-events, communication leadership, investigating and mitigating malware and gathering evidence.
+The curriculum of this program, which is made up of 31 credits, will engage students in the strategies, tactics, and theories involved in the field, including triaging criminal cyber-events, communication leadership, investigating and mitigating malware, and gathering evidence.
 Additionally, students can choose one of the two specializations in cybersecurity or criminal justice.

 Some of the courses in the curriculum include digital forensics tools and techniques; windows digital forensics; wireless security and forensics; digital forensics evidence; computer crimes and digital forensics; web browser forensics; and criminological theories in justice administration.

-The University of Louisville offers both a bachelor’s as well as a master’s in criminal justice in both on-campus as well as online formats.
-The online bachelor of science program in criminal justice provides students with working knowledge of the criminal justice process and the issues surrounding each portion of this process.
+The University of Louisville offers a bachelor’s and master’s in criminal justice in on-campus and online formats.
+The online bachelor of science program in criminal justice provides students with a working knowledge of the criminal justice process and the issues surrounding each portion of this process.
 Students will develop knowledge of current criminology theories, moral and ethical considerations, emerging policies, and effective communications strategies.

-Made up of 121 credits, the online BS includes courses such as crime and justice in the United States; law enforcement in the United States; criminal behavior; criminal procedure; research design; quantitative analysis; juvenile justice; criminal law and evidence; and corrections in the United States.
+The 121-credit online BS includes courses on crime and justice in the United States, law enforcement in the United States, criminal behavior, criminal procedure, research design, quantitative analysis, juvenile justice, criminal law and evidence, and corrections in the United States.

 The online MS in criminal justice degree is ideal for professionals working within the legal system who wish to advance their careers or strengthen their knowledge.
 Comprising 36 credits, the program includes courses such as legal aspects of criminal justice management; theories of crime and delinquency; applied statistics in criminal justice; research methods in criminal justice; and the criminal justice system.

-In addition to an on-campus bachelor’s degree, Kentucky Wesleyan College also offers a fully online bachelor of science degree completion program in criminal justice & criminology.
-With transferable general education courses, students can complete their degree in just two years.
+In addition to an on-campus bachelor’s degree, Kentucky Wesleyan College offers a fully online bachelor of science degree completion program in criminal justice and criminology.
+Students can complete their degree in just two years with transferable general education courses.

 The curriculum of this program introduces students to the study of criminal justice systems, criminal behavior, social justice, and law from a multidisciplinary, liberal arts perspective.
 Students will develop critical thinking skills and be prepared for leadership roles in court administration, law enforcement, juvenile justice, corrections, probation, and parole.

-Consisting of 120 credits, the program includes courses such as an introduction to criminal justice; statistics in the behavioral sciences; research methods in behavior science; critical issues in policing; courts and procedure; juvenile delinquency; criminology; and corrections.
+The 120-credit program includes courses such as an introduction to criminal justice, statistics in the behavioral sciences, research methods in behavior science, critical issues in policing, courts and procedure, juvenile delinquency, criminology, and corrections.

 For more information on distance-based education and specialties, please visit the online forensic science degrees page.